 As the years wear away on our bodies and homes, maintaining the dream of homeownership can become difficult.
 If you can’t afford to add grab bars to make your bathroom safe or replace a leaking roof, how can you continue to live safely in the place you’ve called home for so long?

 Lakeway Area Habitat for Humanity’s Aging in Place (AIP) Program serves Hamblen and Grainger County senior citizens and focuses on accessibility improvements, mobility modifications, weatherization enhancements and critical home repairs that are crucial to help seniors live in their own homes longer.
-Lakeway Habitat wants to make continued homeownership for Hamblen, Grainger and Claiborne County seniors a reality so they can age in place with the comfort and dignity they deserve.
+Lakeway Habitat wants to make continued homeownership for Hamblen and Grainger County seniors a reality so they can age in place with the comfort and dignity they deserve.

 The work done for applicants accepted during this application period will focus on critical repairs and accessibility modifications, with other work done as budget allows.
 There is a tight time frame for a limited number of applicants to be accepted and work to be completed, so applicants must have all documentation available immediately and will be accepted on a first-come, first-qualified, first-served basis.